 Babies and small children will get a kick out of Dolphin Nursery, a viewing area where visitors can observe mother and baby dolphins bonding and playing.
 They may also enjoy watching the shows held in the park, including but not limited to Pets Ahoy, Clyde and Seamore’s Sea Lion High, and One Ocean.
 The aquariums are also worth visiting as well, as babies will love looking at the colorful fishes and other sea creatures.

 Orlando is a great example of why “Sunshine State” is the perfect moniker for Florida.
-With its fantastic beaches and fun amusement parks, this area will certainly bring happiness and sunshine to families on holiday, literally and figuratively.
+With its fantastic beaches, fun amusement parks, and delicious restaurants, this area will certainly bring happiness and sunshine to families on holiday, literally and figuratively.
 Plan your itinerary carefully and make sure you pack all of the necessities so that you can have a wonderful vacation in Orlando with your baby.
 In case you need help, we have an essential guide to the Universal citywalk in Orlando.

 Get Trip101 in your inbox